VVSVASANTH/Number-Guessing-Game/README.md

 ## Code Structure

 The main components of the application include:
-- Random number generation
+- Random number generation using `java.util.Random`
-- User input handling
+- User input handling with `java.util.Scanner`
-- Game logic for comparing guesses
+- Game logic for comparing guesses and providing feedback
 - Loop for continuing the game until the correct number is guessed
+- Play again functionality

 ## Future Improvements

-- Add difficulty levels (changing the range of possible numbers)
+- Add difficulty levels (adjusting the range of possible numbers)
-- Implement a scoring system
+- Implement a scoring system based on number of attempts
 - Add a graphical user interface (GUI)
 - Include a timer feature
-- Add option for multiple rounds
+- Add option for multiple rounds with cumulative scoring

 ## Contributing

 Feel free to fork this repository and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.